maksakovaa/Province/README.md

-**Creating Provincial remake from QSP engine on C++** Currently workin on autmatic generation locations from description files.
+**Creating Provincial remake from QSP engine on C++**
+<br>Currently workin on autmatic generation locations from description files.